grandintegrator/object_tables_demos/README.md

-# Demo of BQ Multimodal Capabilities (images and PDF)
+# Demo of BQ Multimodal Capabilities as well as using LLMs within BigQuery in General

 Prerequisites:
 1. Please upload the data directory (without the data folder) into GCS and copy the uri.